1944 United States Senate election in Missouri

 The 1944 United States Senate election in Missouri took place on November 7, 1944 in Missouri.
-The incumbent Democratic Senator, Bennett Champ Clark, was defeated in the primary by Roy McKittrick, who went on to lose the general election to Republican nominee Forrest C. Donnell.
-Donnell overperformed presidential candidate Thomas E. Dewey, who lost the state with 48.4% of the vote in the presidential election.
+Incumbent Democratic Senator Bennett Champ Clark was defeated in the primary by Roy McKittrick, who went on to lose the general election to Republican nominee Forrest C. Donnell.
+Donnell outperformed presidential candidate Thomas E. Dewey, who lost the state with 48.4% of the vote in the presidential election.